indepndnt/admitted/README.md

 installed Chrome version.

-We expose a `fetch` method to make HTTP requests to the site with credentials, eliminating the need to copy cookies and headers; and a `direct_request` method that uses `urllib3` (which is also a dependency of Selenium) to make anonymous HTTP requests.
+We expose a `fetch` method to make HTTP requests to the site with credentials through Chrome, eliminating the need to copy cookies and headers; and a `direct_request` method that uses `urllib3` (which is also a dependency of Selenium) to make anonymous HTTP requests.

 We also introduce a couple of methods that support exploring a site's Javascript environment from within Python: